 ■ Important: While IncLudeRegistryKey controls inclusion of registry values in the uploaded inventory .ndi file, a separate preference on the inventory server (or, in smaller implementations, the application server) must be present and set to true for this data to be saved to the FlexNet inventory database.
-Be precise with the following settings: do not use the Wow6432Node path.
+Be precise when using your preferred registry editor to add the following settings: do not use the Wow6432Node path.
 The setting in the registry of the inventory server is:

 - Key: HKLM\SOFTWARE\ManageSoft Corp\ManageSoft\Reporter\CurrentVersion\Registry

 - Name: SaveRegistry

-- Type: REG\SZ
+- Type: REG_SZ

-- · Value: True.
+- Value: True.

-Note that the net effect of both changes is to upload the registry values and save them into the inventory database; but there is no automatic way to import the special values into the compliance database.
-To enable such an import requires customization of the database writers.
+Note that the net effect of both changes is to upload the registry values and save them into the inventory database.
+From there, the normal full inventory import and license compliance calculations deliver the results to the compliance database, making them visible in the inventory device property sheets, on the WMI sub-tab of the Evidence tab.

-Values / range Valid registry key or value Default value If no value is specified, the FlexNet inventory agent (and FlexNet Inventory Scanner) use HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows \CurrentVersion\ Uninstall\ and include any keys and values thereunder in the returned inventory.
-Example values Track all registry keys and values under HKEY_LOCAL_MACHINE\SOFTWARE: HKLM\SOFTWARE\\ Track all values (only) under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft: HKLM\SOFTWARE\Microsoft\ Use multiple wildcards: HKLM\SOFTWARE\\CurrentVersion\\
+Valid registry key or value

+If no value is specified, the FlexNet inventory agent (and FlexNet Inventory Scanner) use the 'Uninstall' registry entries, typically:

-Tool Inventory component (ndtrack) Example -o IncludeRegistryKey="HKEY_LOCAL_MACHINE\ SOFTWARE\Microsoft\Windows\CurrentVersion\ App Paths\"
+HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\ Uninstall\ and include any keys and values thereunder in the returned inventory.

+Note: If you modify the value of IncLudeRegistryKey, be sure to include the default value as well, as this is used during collection of software inventory on the inventory device.
+Separate multiple paths in this preference with semicolons.

+Track all registry keys and values under HKEY LOCAL MACHINE\SOFTWARE:

+HKLM\SOFTWARE\

+Track all values (only) under HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft:

+HKLM\SOFTWARE\Microsoft

+Use multiple wildcards:

+HKLM\SOFTWARE\CurrentVersion

+-o IncludeRegistryKey="HKEY_LOCAL_MACHINE\ SOFTWARE\Microsoft\Command Processor\"

-Installed by Code internals, or manual configuration Computer preference [Registry]\ManageSoft\Tracker\CurrentVersion
+Installed by Manual configuration (without which, code internals supply the default) Computer preference [Registry]\ManageSoft\Tracker\CurrentVersion